ExpressionEngine/ExpressionEngine-User-Guide/docs/development/add-on-update-file.md

 | --------- | ------- | ------------------------------------------------ |
 | Returns   | `Array` | Associative array of the tab name and tab fields |

-An optional function, included only if your add-on adds a tab to the publish page.
-This function should return an multidimensional associative array, the top array key consisting of the tab name, followed by any field names, with each field having a variety of default settings.
+An optional function included only if your add-on adds a tab to the publish page.
+This function should return a multidimensional associative array: the top array key consisting of the tab name, followed by any field names, with each field having a variety of default settings.
 Note that when the fields are added to the publish page, they are namespaced to prevent variable collisions:

     function tabs()
     {